AyusofAyush/AndroidSecurity/README.md

 # COURSE OF ACTION:
 1.Motivated, we started to research to gain valuable knowledge w.r.t.
 Android which included ● What is Android?

 ● What are the Vulnerabilities associated with it?

 ● What are the various attacks possible?

 ● How can we attack a vulnerable Android device?

 2. We decided to center our project around ​ Penetration Testing ​ on an Android device using Kali Linux.

 3. We went through an online course ​ “Learn Kali Linux and Hack Android Devices” by Mohammed Atef.

-4.Throughout the course, we learnt about various tools, namely- ● Ettercap
+4.Throughout the course, we learnt about various tools, namely-

+● Ettercap

 ● Netcat

 ● Nmap

 ● Armitage

 ● Metasploit

-● Social Engineering Toolkit (SET)5.
-We then used the tools to gain access to the Android device using various ways such as- ● Malicious Payload embedded in Application : We installed a malicious app on the target device, using which would enables the attacker to gain access to the device and perform activities without the consent of the owner-
+● Social Engineering Toolkit (SET)
+5. We then used the tools to gain access to the Android device using various ways such as- ● Malicious Payload embedded in Application : We installed a malicious app on the target device, using which would enables the attacker to gain access to the device and perform activities without the consent of the owner-
 ○ Webcam access

 ○ Kernel access

 ○ Call_log access

 ○ Contacts Access

 ○ Files access

 ○ Download/upload media

 ○ Livestream webcam

 ● Access through Link: Access to the device by clicking on a certain link also enabled the attacker to gain access to the target device and perform the aforesaid attacks.

 6. After going through various attacks, we went through the counter measures which could be taken to prevent such attacks.

 # TOOLS USED

 ● The Operating System used : Kali Linux

 ● Attacks Performed:

 ○ Metasploit Attack

 ○ Stage fright Attack

 ● Applications used:

 ○ Armitage

 ○ Social Engineering Toolkit

 ○ Metasploit (msfconsole)

+■ Meterpreter session

-■ Meterpreter session5.WHY KALI LINUX?
+# WHY KALI LINUX?
 Kali Linux is rated as the #1 security operating system for penetration testing and Security personnels.
 Kali Linux offers a multitude of options to scan a single IP, port, or host (or a range of IPs, ports, and hosts) and discover vulnerabilities and security holes.
 The output and the